0xSxZ/Auto-Giveaways/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is basicaly a bot that joins giveaway 4 u and alert you when you win (@everyone and all my G)
+This is basicaly a bot that joins discord giveaway 4 u with multiple tokens and alert you when you win (@everyone and all my G)

 ### Installation